artemis-prime/chess-two-ways/docs/UI-COMMON-ARCH.md

 })
 ```

-The `PieceEffectsView` in this case contains Stitches *compound variants* that vary the size and drop shadow of the piece.
+The `PieceEffectsView` in this case contains Stitches *compound variants* that vary the size and dropshadow of the piece.
 For example, these represent the pulsing effect of the black King when its in check.

 Pulsing between:

-normalish <--> slightly larger with a bigger reddish drop shadow
+normal(ish) <--> slightly larger with a bigger reddish dropshadow

 ```typescript